Skip to main content

 Tried: Attempting ' OR 1=1-- or OR-based payloads immediately without enabling debug mode.

-Without debug=1 you only see a generic error or failed login message with no query echo, so you cannot tell whether the filter is catching your payload or if the syntax is wrong.
-Enabling debug first reveals the exact query the server builds, which makes it obvious what needs to be bypassed.
+Without debug=1 you get a generic error or failed login with no query echo, so you cannot tell whether the filter caught your payload or the syntax was simply wrong.
+Turning debug on first shows the exact query the server builds, which makes the target obvious.

 Tried: Looking for the debug parameter in the page's visible HTML source using View Source instead of DevTools.

-View Source shows the raw HTML sent by the server before any JavaScript runs, but hidden form fields that are added or modified by client-side scripts will not appear there.
-Opening the Elements panel in DevTools shows the live DOM including all hidden inputs, making it easy to find and edit the debug field.
+View Source shows the raw HTML the server sent, before any JavaScript runs, so hidden fields added or changed by client-side scripts never appear there.
+The Elements panel shows the live DOM including every hidden input, which makes the debug field easy to find and edit.

 Learn more